 What are Tables?

-If your dbt model has been defined in a .yml file, it will appear in Lightdash as a Table.
+If your dbt model has been defined in a YAML file, it will appear in Lightdash as a Table.

-Not sure what a .yml file is?
-Make sure to check out dbt's docs to learn more about building .yml files for your dbt project.
+Not sure what a YAML file is?
+Check out dbt’s docs about model properties to learn more about adding YAML files for your dbt models.

 Adding Tables to your Lightdash project using the CLI